MileHacker Logo

 Seasonal Travel Advantages

-Shoulder seasons (April-May, September-October) offer comfortable temperatures for city exploration, cultural visits, and outdoor activities, with fewer crowds and better value.
-The low season (November-February, except for holidays) offers the fewest crowds and lowest prices, perfect for cultural immersion and a quieter local experience.
+Shoulder seasons (April-May, September-October) offer comfortable temperatures for city exploration, cultural visits, and outdoor activities, when it's less crowded and better value.
+The low season (November-February, except for holidays) offers the least crowded and lowest prices, perfect for cultural immersion and a quieter local experience.

 For summer visits, pack a Reusable water bottle to stay hydrated.